pinkeyyy/monogame-framework-wpfinterop/Readme.md

 By adding the NuGet package to a project it is possible to host MonoGame inside WPF windows.

 ___
-## Known issues

-### MSAA based rendertargets will thrown an exception on Dispose

-Only occurs if WpfGame.UseASingleSharedGraphicsDevice is set to false.

-### Minor memory leak when WpfGame.UseASingleSharedGraphicsDevice = false

-The internal implementation uses one rendertarget per WpfGame, so if UseASingleSharedGraphicsDevice is set to false, disposing a WpfGame would crash (as it tried to Dispose the rendertarget, see the issue above).

-Instead the rendertarget will NOT be disposed (this causes a minor memory leak anytime you create & destroy a WpfGame instance).

-___
 ## Example

 ```csharp